microsoft/vscode-docs/docs/getstarted/settings.md

   "markdown.preview.markEditorSelection": true,

   // How should clicking on links to markdown files be handled in the preview.
-  //  - inPreview: Try to open links in the the markdown preview
+  //  - inPreview: Try to open links in the markdown preview
   //  - inEditor: Try to open links in the editor "markdown.preview.openMarkdownLinks": "inPreview",